com-480-data-visualization/project-2023-what-s-viz/Milestones/Milestone1.md

 Pre-processing we have to do before being able to compute statistics about the messages, is to transform the messages for each discussion the user has, we have to parse the message to a common message structure that would consist of the message content, the name of the contact, the avatar, the status, the message id, and group information.

-Some statistics (which are user dependent) we have are:
+The following user dependent statistics we have and will make visualizations for:
   - The number of message
   - The number of contacts
   - The number of groups